...

 4- Are your dreams vivid and memorable?

-Obstructive sleep apnea is a common condition that affects about 24% of the population.
-It is characterized by pauses in breathing and reduced airflow during sleep.
-These pauses can last anywhere from a few seconds to minutes, and they usually occur when the person is sleeping on their back.
+Obstructive Sleep apnea is a prevalent condition that impacts approximately 24% of the population.
+The condition is characterized by breathing pauses and decreased airflow during sleep.
+These pauses can last anywhere from a few seconds to minutes, and they usually occur when the person is sleeping on their back, which is a risk factor for central sleep apnea.

-There are many signs that can indicate whether or not someone has obstructive sleep apnea.
-The most common sign of obstructive sleep apnea is snoring, but there are many other symptoms as well, such as fatigue during the day, morning headaches, difficulty concentrating or remembering things, depression and anxiety.
+There are numerous indicators that can determine whether an individual has obstructive sleep apnea.
+The most common sign of obstructive sleep apnea is snoring, but there are many other symptoms as well, such as fatigue during the day, morning headaches, difficulty concentrating or remembering things, depression, and anxiety.

 Obstructive sleep apnea (OSA) is a common disorder that affects adults.
 It occurs when the airway becomes blocked or narrowed during sleep.